petermattia/petermattia/_posts/2017-08-08-why-a-website.markdown

 in materials science (I don't know anyone else with one...).
 A few reasons:
 * Start blogging, as a way to maintian writing skills (with some accountability).
 I plan on posting a mix of science and personal content
-* Develop a larger community for electrochemistry and materials science online - I wish there were more resources when I started grad school
+* Develop a larger community for electrochemistry and materials science online--- I wish there were more resources when I started grad school
 * Showcase some of my research
 * Understand the Internet better (because it still blows my mind)